Likelihood-free inference with emulator networks: Discussion

-There are multiple ways in which our approach can be improved further: First, one could use alternative, and more expressive neural-network based density estimators, e.g. ones based on normalizing flows \cite{papamakarios_masked_2017}\footnote{In fact, Papamakarios, Sterratt, and Murray \cite{papamakarios_sequential_2018}, concurrently and independently proposed this approach for likelihood-free inference: They use Masked Autoregressive Flows as synthetic likelihoods and demonstrate state-of-the-art performance compared to methods that directly target the posterior.
-Like our approach, the density estimator is trained on sequentially chosen simulations.
-Rather than using acquisition functions that take into account uncertainty to guide sampling, they draw samples from the current estimate of the posterior.
-Their approach corresponds to an alternative way of learning a local emulator.}.
-Second, one could use Bayesian posterior estimation (rather than ensembles) to capture parameter uncertainty, and/or use variational inference (rather than HMC-ABC) to derive an estimate of the posterior from the synthetic likelihood provided by the emulator.
+There are multiple ways in which our approach can be improved further: First, one could use alternative, and more expressive neural-network based density estimators, e.g. ones based on normalizing flows \cite[]{papamakarios_masked_2017}.
+Second, one could use Bayesian posterior estimation (rather than ensembles) to capture parameter uncertainty, and/or use variational inference (rather than HMC) to derive an estimate of the posterior from the synthetic likelihood provided by the emulator.
 Third, we presented two acquisition functions (one for local and one for global estimation) -- it is likely that the approach can be made more simulation-efficient by using different, and more sophisticated acquisition functions.
 In particular, our \emph{MaxVar} rule targets the parameters with maximal uncertainty, but does not try to predict whether that uncertainty will be effectively reduced.
 However, evaluating acquisition functions like \textit{ExpIntVar} can be computationally expensive -- it will be useful to develop approaches which are sensitive to the relative cost of simulations and proposals, and adaptively adjust the acquisition function used.

 Numerical simulations make it possible to model complex phenomena from first principles, and are indispensable tools in many fields in engineering and science.
-The advent of powerful approaches for statistical inference in simulation-based models \cite{BrehmerCranmer2018} is opening up exciting opportunities for closing the gap between mechanistic, simulation-based and statistical approaches to modelling complex systems.
+The advent of powerful approaches for statistical inference in simulation-based models \cite[]{BrehmerCranmer2018} is opening up exciting opportunities for closing the gap between mechanistic, simulation-based and statistical approaches to modelling complex systems.
 Our Bayesian methodology based on emulators provides a fast, effective surrogate model for the intractable likelihood implied by the simulator, and the active-learning based rules lead to bounded-rational decisions about which simulations to run.
 In combination, they form a rigorous and resource-efficient basis for data analysis with simulators in the loop.